YarelysRR/AIretire/README.md

-#AIretire: Simplifying Seniors Life, One Service at a Time
+#AIretire: Simplifying Seniors' Lives, One Service at a Time.

 ## About the Project

-AIretire is a senior-centric digital assistant that combines secure document management, AI-driven form processing, and empathetic interactions.
-Built with Streamlit and Azure AI services, it features a sophisticated prompt pre-processing layer that auto-corrects inputs, redacts sensitive data, and validates prompts to ensure safe, accurate, and optimized communication.
-With voice/form hybrid interfaces, fraud detection, and accessibility tools (text-to-speech, high-contrast mode), AIretire delivers trustworthy retirement services and is designed to scale into a unified "digital file cabinet" for seniors’ critical needs.
+AIretire is a senior-centric digital assistant designed to simplify the lives of seniors by providing a comprehensive platform for managing personal and financial information.
+The application integrates secure document management, AI-driven form processing, and empathetic interactions to create a user-friendly experience tailored to the needs of older adults.
+Built using Streamlit and Azure AI services, AIretire features a prompt pre-processing layer that auto-corrects user inputs, redacts sensitive data, and validates prompts to ensure safe, accurate, and optimized communication.

+The application supports voice and form hybrid interfaces, enabling seniors to interact with the system in a way that is most comfortable for them.
+With built-in fraud detection and accessibility tools such as text-to-speech and high-contrast mode, AIretire aims to deliver trustworthy services while addressing the unique challenges faced by seniors and their authorized caregivers in managing their personal affairs.

 ### 🏆 Microsoft AI Innovation Challenge Submission